 Life insurance can be broken down into two different types of policies.

 There are pros and cons to each type of policy which we will explain more below.
-Knowing the difference between each type can help make sure you choose the best type for your individual situation.
+Knowing the difference between each type of policy can help make sure you choose the best plan for your individual situation.

 |Builds cash value||No||Yes||Yes|

 There are two different types of permanent life insurance policies.

 A permanent insurance policy is designed to last an individual’s entire life without lapsing.
 Most permanent policies also build up cash value within the policy that can be accessed by the insured by withdrawal or loan.

 The difference between permanent policies is not the insurance coverage, but the way each plan manages the cash value.

 Types of whole life insurance